@Deprecated('migration') marks a feature as deprecated.

 - the code refers statically to a deprecated declaration.

-- the code dynamically uses a member of an object with a statically known type, where the member is deprecated on the static type of the object.
+- the code uses a member of an object with a statically known type, where the member is deprecated on the interface of the static type.

 If the deprecated use is inside a library, class or method which is itself deprecated, the tool should not bother the user about it.
 A deprecated feature is expected to use other deprecated features.